← Back to blog

 5. Render-Blocking Resources

-Even after everything is downloaded, your page might still appear blank while the browser processes CSS and JavaScript before rendering anything visible.
+Even after downloading, your page can appear blank while the browser processes CSS and JS before rendering.

 The Problem

-When the browser encounters a CSS file or JavaScript file in the <head> of your HTML, it stops rendering the page until that file is fully downloaded and processed.
-If you have several large files blocking rendering, your visitors stare at a white screen.
+When the browser hits a CSS or JS file in the head, it stops rendering until that file is downloaded and processed.
+Several large blocking files mean visitors stare at a white screen.

 The Fix